 I'd like more information before I apply.
 Who can I contact?

 You can submit general inquiries on our homepage, or you can email us at mountainpark@rescue83.org.
-You can also show up to one of our regular meetings: every Thursday, from 7pm to 10pm.
+You can also show up to one of our regular meetings: every Tuesday, from 7pm to 10pm.
 As a volunteer organization, our office is typically not occupied and most administrative work is done remotely, but you can try to give us a call at our office at (336)-874-7911.

 I'm already in another department, squad, or agency.
 Can I still join?